How Pádraig Pearse Imagined Ireland in the Year 2006 (1906) | The Burkean

 “You have Irish,” I said to him speaking also in the vernacular, “To be sure I have Sir,” replied he with what sounded like a note of surprise in his voice.
 “If I hadn’t it’s a small chance I’d have of my present job.”

 “Good,” I said laughing at what I took to be a piece of sarcasm on the well-known attitude of the Post Office towards the things of the Gael.
 As the postman turned to leave, I noticed that he wore a uniform which I did not remember to have seen before.
-It was a very dark green and on the collar in small letters of white metal was the cryptic inscription ‘P na hE’
+It was a very dark green and on the collar in small letters of white metal was the cryptic inscription ‘P na hÉ’

-“What does ‘P na hE’ stand for?’
-I asked.
-‘Post na hÉireann’ of course Sir”
+“What does ‘P na hÉ’ stand for?”
+I asked. “‘Post na hÉireann’ of course Sir.”

 The note of surprise in his voice seemed somewhat accentuated.
 “Why this is capital!”
-I exclaimed “Have we brought the Post Office round so far?
-Who would have dreamt of this two, years- six months- ago.
+I exclaimed.
+“Have we brought the Post Office round so far?
+Who would have dreamt of this two years—six months—ago.
 And I have seen nothing about it in the papers!”

 The postman was now regarding me in downright astonishment as though my enthusiasm were something incomprensible to him.
 He saluted me and walked off looking back uneasily more than once.